olpeh/olpeh.github.io/_posts/2021-02-02-conventions-dont-matter.md

 ---
 title: 'Conventions Don’t Matter – What Matters Is Consistency'
-date: 2021-02-02 12:00:00 Z
+date: 2021-02-01 12:00:00 Z
 layout: post
 excerpt: "Agreed conventions can make a huge difference in a team's performance.
-Successful development teams often have agreed on a set of conventions that tries to follow.
+Successful development teams often have agreed on a set of conventions that everyone in the team tries to follow.
 However, you should not copy the conventions from others, because the conventions don’t matter."
 author: 'Olavi Haapala'
 author_twitter: '0lpeh'
-tags: conventions teamwork practises performance
+tags: conventions teamwork practises
 image: '/images/16-conventions/myway.jpg'
 altText: 'Photo of an ongoing renovation inside a building'
 credits: 'Photo by Rommel Davila on Unsplash'